 Wishing you quiet times,

 I am struggling with tinnitus.
-I started taking 50mg of Zoloft and it does help a lot though I am concerned can and is it making my tinnitus worse?
+I started taking 50mg of Zoloft and it does help a lot though I am concerned it can, and is, making my tinnitus worse.
+Is this possible?

 I’m sorry you’re having a difficult time.
 Zoloft is frequently prescribed for people with tinnitus.
 All SSRI antidepressants have the potential of causing or worsening tinnitus.
 For most people, this doesn’t happen but for up to about 8% it does.
 If it does make your tinnitus worse, stop using it immediately.
 If it doesn’t, you can probably continue to use it and hopefully it will make you feel better.